 - the flap is returned to it's location at the donor site for six weeks or longer for improvement of its vascularity (flap autonomization); and the

 - surgery is postponed to a later date when the patient's body has improved the blood supply within the donor tissue and recovered from the initial surgery.

 Organ removal tends to be uneventful and without complications at all.
 Only the extremely complex and challenging Total Phalloplasty Stage One still has single digit percentage of problems.

 Some patients discover during recovery from the neophallus creation surgery that it causes unpleasant irritation to the clitoris.
 During Stage One surgery, the clitoris is first mobilized, then anchored.
-It can be moved anywhere within a surprisingly large anatomical area.
+In subsequent stages of surgery, it can be moved anywhere the patient prefers within a surprisingly large anatomical area.

 For that reason, repositioning the clitoris is not a problem.
 Just ask the surgeon during Stage 2 or 3.

 Scar revision is considered a standard but rarely mentioned component of Total Phalloplasty.
 Although there are three stages, it is considered one procedure and whatever gets a good aesthetic and functional final result is considered the responsibility of the surgeons and included in the overall package.